JustQtie/JustQtie/README.md

 - I'm just a person who learning to code + games

-- Student at Da Nang University - DUT btw (terrible but happy to roll back)
+- Student at Da Nang University - DUT by the way (terrible but happy to roll back)
 <p />
 <br clear="left"/>